HacxS/codefundo-/README.md

 3. Block must contain Previous Block Hash and Electronic Voting Data.
 4. And Block is pass to BlockChain with its BlockHeight.
 5. Then Block is Send to P2P network.
-6. Like in Bitcoin we uses Miner for Verification of Block
+6. Like in Bitcoin we uses Miner for Verification of Block that uses Proof-of-Concept to Validate Block.